ApoorvaGithubAmargol/finite_state_model_examples/Example1readme.md

 - Default Case: If, for some reason, the FSM ends up in an undefined state, it will reset to S0, and the output detected will be 0

-HERE IS THE IMAGE OF SIMULATION:
+HERE IS THE IMAGE OF SIMULATION at different instants:

 1